Pitchlab/hackademy.ai/hackathons/hackathon_1_voice/Setup.md

 # Software Setup

-This Readme contains the software setup (SD setup) that we followed to get the Google AIY Voice Kit v1 to work, and to use it without keyboard and mouse.
+This file contains the software setup (SD setup) that we followed to get the Google AIY Voice Kit v1 to work, and to use it without keyboard and mouse.

+This Setup is only necessary if you create your own SD for the Google Voice Kit.

+The reason this was necessary for us was that we were only able to get Google Voice Kit v1 and most software online is now v2.

 ## 1. SD Disk Image setup